mzmine/mzmine_documentation/docs/module_docs/id_lipid_annotation/lipid-annotation.md

     A good starting point is to select one preset lipid class in the combo box at the bottom left corner and inspect the generated search space.

-## Results and downstream review

-After annotation, matched lipids are stored directly on the feature list rows together with their annotation status and overall quality score.

-- Use `Show lipid annotation QC dashboard` to get a full overview of the annotation quality.
-- Use `Show → Matched lipid signals` to inspect the fragment evidence of a selected annotation.
-- Use [Lipid annotation summary](../../visualization_modules/lipid_annotation_summary/lipid_annotation_summary.md) for a quick class-level overview of the annotated feature list.
-- Use [ECN plots](../../visualization_modules/ecn_plots/ecn_plots.md) for retention-time trend inspection of annotated lipids.
-- Use [Lipid annotation quality control dashboard](../../visualization_modules/lipid_annotation_qc_dashboard/lipid_annotation_qc_dashboard.md) to inspect lipid annotation summary, Kendrick mass plots, annotation quality, retention-time analysis, matched signals, and isotope patterns in one place.
-- Use `Lipid annotation multi-row cleanup` to remove duplicate lipid annotations across rows.
-Cleanup can be applied globally or only within an RT tolerance window, and can prioritize preferred ionization types for selected lipid classes.

 ## Custom lipid classes and fragmentation rules

 As described above, custom lipid classes can be defined, stored, exported, and reused.